AI Use Cases/Manufacturing

 What is the timeframe to deploy AI CRM data entry automation?

-Deployment typically takes 10-14 weeks from contract to production go-live.
+Plan for a working system inside the first 100 days.
 The process breaks into three phases: weeks 1-3 cover system integration with your SAP, Epicor, or Plex instance and MES platform; weeks 4-8 involve training the AI model on your historical orders, BOMs, and compliance rules; weeks 9-14 include pilot testing with your sales team and production planning, with rollout to full order volume by week 14.
-Most manufacturing clients see measurable results - reduced order cycle time and improved data accuracy - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - reduced order cycle time and improved data accuracy - within 60 days of go-live.

 What are the key benefits of using AI for CRM data entry automation in manufacturing?